-Making wonderful companions and providing years of loyalty, dogs are the key to our healthy wellbeing and happiness.
-However, caring for your pet's needs and obeying local laws in regards to their ownership is a major component of being a responsible pet owner.
+Dogs make wonderful companions, providing their owners with years of love and devotion.
+Caring for your pet's needs and complying with local laws and other legislative requirements that control the ownership of dogs is a major component of being a responsible pet owner.

 Dog Ownership Responsibilities

 While most owners treat their animals as a member of the family, there are those who forget the responsibility that they have when it comes to owning a dog.

 Please download the City of Canning's Responsible Dog Ownership brochure to find out more.

 It is a legal requirement that all dogs over three months of age are registered.
 To assist in reuniting lost pets with their owners quickly, dogs must wear both their registration tag and an identification tag at all times.
 This registration tag should be worn alongside a collar that includes your name and address (owner)